-Here it is an overview from the course key areas, each of which can be accessed from the course menu:
+Here it is an overview from the course key areas, each one can be accessed from the course menu:

-- Announcements will let you know on weekly basis about the class schedule and activities, including Zoom meeting information.
-Announcements will be made a week in advance for every class on the semester. - Zoom Meetings will be scheduled a week in advance for the class during the semester.
-Zoom meeting invitation will be available into Announcements on your Canvas site as well as distributed via email to students.
-Students are required to attend Zoom meetings as schedule as part of their class attendance. - Syllabus contains information that you will use throughout the course: Syllabus and Schedule. - Modules contain everything you need for each week of the course.
-Simply click on "next" to move on from one item to the next one into the week's module. - Quizzes provide one-click access to weekly quizzes and occasional surveys.
-Quizzes will be scheduled and graded for chapters as attendance and class participation.
+- Home Page will be the starting point of class and will give you as well a general overview from class activities and notifications during the semester. - Announcements will be made every week letting you know about the next week class schedule and activities. - Syllabus contains information that you will use throughout the course: Syllabus and Schedule. - Modules contains everything you need for each week of the course.
+Simply click on "next" to move forward from one item to the next one into the week's module. - Quizzes provides one-click access to weekly guizzes and occasional surveys.

-- Power Point Presentations provides you with the chapter core information, as well as other related sources to complement the provided on the textbook. - Tests provide one-click access to chapter exams.
-Four tests will be scheduled during the semester to cover the class information besides the final examination. - Grades list your scores and the points possible for all assignments.
-Most quizzes and tests grades are posted immediately after completion.
+- Tests provides one-click access to chapter exams. - Grades lists your scores and the points possible for all assignments.
+Most quiz grades are posted immediately after completion.
 You will also see your current total points and percentage.